UPPMAX/HPC-python/docs/interactive.rst

 Your request enters the job queue just like any other job, and salloc will tell you that it is waiting for the requested resources.
 When salloc tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
 The commands you run with ``srun`` will then be executed on the resources your job has been allocated.
 If you do not preface with ``srun`` the command is run on the login node!

+You can now run Python scripts on the allocated resources directly instead of waiting for your batch job to return a result.
+This is an advantage if you want to test your Python script or perhaps figure out which parameters are best.

-.. admonition:: Example, Requesting 4 cores for 30 minutes, then running Python
+.. admonition:: Example HPC2N, Requesting 4 cores for 30 minutes, then running Python
     :class: dropdown

         .. code-block:: sh